 I learned both acceptance and resolve, patience and determination.
 It was another one of life’s lessons that at the time seemed unduly harsh, but in hindsight was what the British would class as character building.
 It was a lesson that makes many other difficulties seem less significant, and one that I have been able to apply to writing.

-Today I will make no progress on editing and polishing, Heather.
+Today I will make no progress on editing and polishing my manuscript.
 With only two weeks remaining before we move to our new home, with all that entails, the thought of no progress makes me uneasy.
 Yet I know that just as I finally submitted to the ways of the ocean and arrived in Polynesia, so I will accept these days and reach the end of all things.